morinted/Resume/resume.md

 *July 2011 to May 2016*

-- Build, sell, diagnose, and repair Windows PCs.
+- Built, sold, diagnosed, and repaired PCs.
-- Write scripts in Node.js, AutoHotKey, and VBA (Excel) for various in-store tasks, such as verifying that a product exist on the store website.
+- Wrote Node.js, AutoHotKey, and VBA (Excel) scripts for various in-store tasks, such as verifying that a product existed on the store website.

 ## Skills